 Moreover, the ride-sharing is also a part of on-demand solutions.
 Therefore, the ride-sharing app like Lyft or Uber is capable to deliver the driver to your door for a ride.
 Therefore, being a startup, all you need to do is that think about how can you make your mobile app super simple and viable for your app users. for validating your app idea on ride-sharing apps like Uber, you can hire iPhone app developer.

-It goes without saying that the market of ride-hailing will continue to grow in the future.
+It goes without saying that the market of ride-sharing market will continue to grow in the future.
 This is because that the concept of ride-sharing is too powerful as well as efficient to disappear.
 As people expect such kind of app of which they can quickly access any type of service by tapping one button on their smartphones.
 Therefore, after going through the aforementioned key factors for startups who are willing to create next ride-hailing apps like Curb, Uber, and Lyft, you might have queries like these:

 - How much does it cost to build an app like Uber?